KiranLDA/PAMLr/README.md

 ## Getting Started

-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
+These instructions will get the user a copy of the project up and running on the userr local machine for development and testing purposes.

 ### Prerequisites

-To install this package from github, make sure you first have `devtools` installed.
+To install this package from github, make sure the user first have `devtools` installed.

 ```r
 install.packages("devtools")